 - (1) Write one to two paragraphs summarizing the key focus and themes of the book(s).
 This should not exceed 1⁄4 of your essay; if it does, you are writing a book report and should revise your essay immediately.
 What is the historical intent of the author(s)?
 What major theme(s) are the author(s) interested in exploring in their book(s)?
 Please be sure to clearly explain your reasoning and conclusions. - (2) Select four (4) key historical events or concepts that are explored in the book(s). - (3) For each of your selected 4 events, briefly summarize and explain why it was so significant in American history (suggested 2-3 paragraphs).
 In fiction, you should be explaining how the event/concept is a reflection of US history at the time.
-Look for the event/events it triggered or the pattern of future behavior set in place as discussed by the author(s).
-Be sure to read the entire book as often the cause and effect with regard to the significance of an event is discussed in later chapters.
+ALSO look out for and explain key connections to past events and themes from US history, specifically to US history before the 1870s (the content covered in Honors US History 1).
+Be sure to read the entire book as often th historical context for an event is discussed in later chapters.